Photon (Non)Conservation in the Reduced Speed of Light Approximation and How to (Almost) Fix It: Motivation

 This is particularly apparent in comparing two of the recent "second-generation" simulations, "CROC" \citep{Gnedin2014,GnedinKaurov2014}, and "THESAN" \cite{Kannan2022,Garaldi2022,Garaldi2024}.
 The two sets of simulations are similar in many respects (box sizes, spatial and mass resolution, modeled physical processes, numerical methods, etc).
 The primary difference in modeled physics between the two is the specific implementation of star formation and stellar feedback.
 Nevertheless, and completely unexpectedly, the power spectra of the radiation source luminosity density are similar in two simulations, while the power spectra of the actual radiation field are surprisingly different \citep{Gnedin2025}.
 Moreover, the power spectra of the radiation field in CROC and THESAN can be matched on large scales if one allows the timing in two simulations to be selected independently - i.e., for each CROC snapshot, one can find a snapshot from THESAN at a different cosmic time with a similar large-scale power spectrum of the radiation field.

 It appears, therefore, that in two simulations, radiation sources are clustered similarly and emit photons at similar rates, but these photons propagate at different rates through the modeled IGM.
-When phrased in such a way, it is actually not surprising, as both simulations use a "reduced speed of light" (RSL) approximation \citep{Gnedin2001,Gnedin2014,Kannan2019} in modeling radiative transfer, and the two numerical implementations are not identical.
-It is therefore plausible to assume that the culprit for the confusing behavior of the radiation field in two simulations (the lack of similarity at the same time and similarity on large scales at different times) is the RSL approximation.
-Hence, the goal of this paper is to explore further the photon conservation (or the lack thereof) in the RSL approximation.
+When phrased in such a way, it is actually not surprising, as both simulations (a) use a "reduced speed of light" (RSL) approximation \citep{Gnedin2001,Gnedin2014,Kannan2019} in modeling radiative transfer, and (b) employ different approximate numerical methods for solving the radiative transfer.
+Either of the two differences could be the culprit for the confusing behavior of the radiation field in two simulations (the lack of similarity at the same time and similarity on large scales at different times).
+The goal of this paper is to explore further the photon conservation (or the lack thereof) in the RSL approximation, while exploring the effects of different numerical schemes is a more complex endeavour and is left for future work.
+Some of the tests in this paper indeed utilize different numerical schemes, but that exploration is not comprehensive and is not essential for the conclusions of this work.

 This work builds on and extends the prior work by \citet{Cain2024}, who, to the best of my knowledge, was the first to explicitly show that the RSL approximation does not conserve photons in some limits.
 Even earlier, the effect was mentioned by \citet{Ocvirk2019}, although they did not interpret it as a lack of photon conservation.